 +--> AutoRun "C:\Program Files (x86)\clink\clink.bat" inject --autorun

-Although Clink supports Scriptable Prompt, I use Oh-My-Posh together with Clink.
+Although Clink supports Scriptable Prompt, I use Oh-My-Posh on top of Clink.

 load(io.popen('oh-my-posh init cmd'):read("*a"))()